Siwensun/Neural_Diffeomorphic_Flow--NDF/README.md

 - apply minor laplacian smoothing
 - sample points with sdf values as [DeepSDF](https://github.com/facebookresearch/DeepSDF) suggests

-The preprocesed data is [here](https://drive.google.com/drive/folders/1BPieIi_nFx6MRsqHqCdnm-uEIa5TUW5J?usp=sharing), including four datasets used in the paper -- Pancreas CT, MMWHS, inhouse liver and inhouse lung.
+The preprocesed data is [here](https://drive.google.com/drive/folders/1BPieIi_nFx6MRsqHqCdnm-uEIa5TUW5J?usp=sharing), including four datasets used in the paper -- Pancreas CT, MMWHS, Liver and Lung.
 Download them to your local path and this is will be the "Data Source" in the following steps.

 ## **Installation**